Sydney Josland: Early scientific career

 Josland was initially a cadet in the Agricultural Department in Christchurch during which time he attended classes at Canterbury College.
 In 1921, he was appointed Assistant in the Bacteriological Department of Southland Hospital in Invercargill, where he was employed for eighteen months.
 Josland then became a Bacteriological Cadet attached to the Departments of Bacteriology and Pathology at the University of Otago Medical School where he worked under the supervision of Professors Eric D'Ath (pathology), Alexander Murray Drennan (pathology) and Charles Hercus (bacteriology).
 During his time at the Medical School, among other things, Josland worked on the chemical methods of pollen extraction and the preparation of these extracts for the diagnosis and therapy of hay fever.
 He also received training in recently developed methods of blood analysis from Dr Cedric Stanton Hicks.
-Additionally, Josland spent a brief period employed as relieving bacteriologist at the District Hospital in Whangarei.
+Additionally, Josland spent a brief period employed as relieving bacteriologist at the District Hospital in Whangārei.

 Accompanied by his family, Josland arrived in Upper Hutt near Wellington in 1929, at the invitation of Dr Cyril Hopkirk, to set up a biochemistry laboratory at the Wallaceville Animal Research Centre.
 He later became Chief Bacteriologist at the centre, where, in addition to working under Dr Hopkirk, he worked under Dr Ira Cunningham and Dr John Francis Filmer.
 Josland initiated the Technicians' Training Scheme at the centre and supervised the training of technical staff.

 Until 1930, no organised biochemical work had been undertaken in New Zealand on the blood and urine of normal cattle and sheep.
 Josland decided that his first priority should be an attempt to determine the normal values and limits for the purpose of standards.
 This was done and became the standards upon which future biochemical investigations were based.
 Josland directed biochemical work towards various cattle and sheep diseases, including eclampsia, temporary sterility in cattle and pulpy kidney in lambs, blood from the latter showing no deviation from the normal.